|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Orani located at the northeast tip of Bataan Peninsula and Orani Airfield.

-Abucay located on the Bataan Peninsula, Abucay battle line during January 1942.
+Abucay located on the east of the Bataan Peninsula site of the Abucay-Morong Line during January 1942.

-Pilar located on the Bataan Peninsula, Pilar Airfield and Mount Samat National Shrine.
+Pilar located on the east of the Bataan Peninsula includes Pilar Airfield and Mt.
+Samat National Shrine.

-Lucanin located on the southeast coast of the Bataan Peninsula.
+Orion located on the east of the Bataan Peninsula.

 Cabcaben located at the southern tip of the Bataan Peninsula, Cabcaben Airfield

 Mariveles located at the southern tip of the Bataan Peninsula, Mariveles Airfield and Wainright surrender site.

 Mariveles Harbor borders Mariveles at the southern tip of the Bataan Peninsula.

 Sisiman Bay (Sisiman Cove) east of Mariveles Harbor on the southern tip of the Bataan Peninsula.